 How to Research Neighborhoods

-If getting around easily is a top priority, you can research neighborhoods by testing out the public transportation system.
-For big cities, use the subway, trains, bus system, and even taxis to get a feel of the routine, cost, routes, and scheduling.
+If transportation is a top priority, test out the public transportation system.
+For big cities, use the subway, trains, bus system, and even taxis to get a feel for cost, routes, and scheduling.
 Note how many transfers you must make between work or school and your potential new home.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.